apostrophecms/docs/docs/guide/areas-and-widgets/README.md

 Learn more about rich text options in [the section on core widgets](/guide/areas-and-widgets/core-widgets.md).
 :::

-In other situations, you may need to **pass the widget *template* options that only apply to a specific context** and not everwhere the area is shown.
+In other situations, you may need to **pass the widget *template* options that only apply to a specific context**.
 One example of this is the `sizes` attribute for the core image widget's `img` tag.
 Since that attribute tells browsers which file versions to use in a responsive image, it may be different when the image is a small thumbnail as opposed to when it is a larger featured photo.

 These can be added in an object after the area tag arguments using the `with` keyword.